Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 A 12-ounce can of Spam contains 16 grams of protein and 33 grams of fat, with about 1.5 grams of that being saturated fat.

 Spam provides 650 mg of sodium, which is about 28% of the recommended daily amount.
-A serving also contains 15% of the daily value of riboflavin and 8% of the daily value of zinc, but it is low in other vitamins and minerals.
+A serving also contains 15% of the daily value for riboflavin and 8% for zinc, but it is low in other vitamins and minerals.

 So, Spam is a convenient canned meat product with a salty flavor that provides protein, various minerals, and fat.